nitingaury/Thinkpad-T470-EFI-Opencore/README.md

-# The Thinkpad T470 20HE makes a stable Hackintosh machine!
+# Thinkpad T470 20HE is one of the highly stable Hackintosh machines!

 ![lenovo T470 github](https://user-images.githubusercontent.com/69560584/189785204-1f684515-7708-4a69-ae59-a0161249cce4.png)